pcyra2/CASSCF/README.md

 To run:
 CASSCF -c=NET_CHARGE -s=SPIN -ci=MAX_CASCI[1] -scf=MAX_SCF[2] -m=MAX_MEMORY -size=MAX_HAMILTONIAN_GENERATED[3]

+[1] - The maximum size of CASCI that is actually executed (not the maximum hamiltonian size) [2] - The maximum size of CASSCF that is actually executed [3] - The maximum hamiltonian size to be generated

 There are also extra flags to toggle extra functionality:
 -CCSD (performs CCSD)
 -noRDM (Doesnt generate the RDM files associated with CCSD)